[ home ] [ years ] [ history ] [ related ] [ where? ] [ about ] [ links ]

 Thus you're more likely to see articles on plants or photography or the Northwoods than trapping and southern Michigan trout streams, since I'm a botanist and photographer who doesn't trap and is more often in the UP (or Alaska) than southern Michigan.
 There's very, very little in the Magazine that appeared over the years, however, that I don't find worthwhile (save for the advertising and some of the cheapened content of the final privatized years).

 At some future point it may be possible for me to add content as requested.
-Better yet, track down some issues yourself and read them complete!
+Better yet, go track down some issues yourself at your local or college library (if the modern "librarianship" there hasn't yet shifted to book-disdain in favor of computer shit and discarded them...) and read them complete in your hands!

 Of course the 'star' here's not the website but the Michigan Conservation/Michigan Natural Resources Magazine itself, and I remind you again that I played no part in that at all, I am just a fan.
 I'd like people to take a new, or first look at it, and think about what it stood for - we need that sort of thinking now more than ever.